Finding a Top Financial Advisor Firm in Tulsa, Oklahoma

-Melia Wealth Advisory Group LLC, the final firm on our list of top Tulsa firms, manages $100.99 million in assets, the lowest AUM on the list.
+Melia Wealth Advisory Group LLC, the final firm on our list of top Tulsa firms, has more than $152.45 million in assets under management (AUM), the lowest AUM on the list.
 Melia has just three advisors on staff.
 Notably, its team does not hold any additional certifications.

 Like several other firms on the list, Melia Wealth Advisory Group does not require a set account minimum.
 The firm serves a majority individuals, though it also serves high-net-worth individuals.

 Melia Wealth Advisor Group was founded in 2009.
 It's wholly owned by Greg Melia, the firm's CEO.

 Melia says its main emphases are on protecting your assets and helping you to solidify your personal legacy.
 The firm provides personalized investment management, as well as financial planning and consulting.
 Its financial services, offered on a fixed fee basis, include everything from risk management to estate conservation.